-- Boccardo ADA Improvement and Kitchen Rehabilitation This project rehabilitated the Boccardo Reception Center's Kitchen, which included upgrading the refrigeration system, replacedreplacing kitchen shelving, installing a new dishwasher, and steam table flooring, IVinstalling Convection Ovens offor Boccardo Reception Center's Kitchen, and the building'sdoing ADA accessibility improvements.
+- Boccardo ADA Improvement and Kitchen Rehabilitation This project rehabilitated the Boccardo Reception Center's Kitchen, which included upgrading refrigeration system, replaced kitchen shelving, dishwasher, steam table flooring, IV Convection Ovens of Boccardo Reception Center's Kitchen, and the building's ADA accessibility improvements.
 The project completed in March 2018. - Recovery Café Renovation This project rehabilitated a church space, which included the construction of a social hall and improvements of classrooms and café kitchen improvements to serve homeless individuals and the public.
 The project completed in April 2018. - LED Streetlights conversion in Santee/MayFair/ FiveWounds areas This project included conversion of 214 LED Streetlights in Santee and Mayfair neighborhoods.
 The project was completed in August 2017.